qychen2001/qychen2001.github.io/_pages/about.md

 # 🔥 News

+- _2025.08_, One paper on Synthetic Preference Data is accepted by **EMNLP 2025 Main**.
+See you in Soochow!

+- _2025.05_, One paper on Object Hallucination is accepted by **TOMM**.
+Thanks for all collaborators!

 - _2024.09_, One paper on Semi-Supervised Learning is accepted by **NIPS 2024**.
 Congratulations to Qian Shao!

 - _2024.09_, I'm embarking on my PhD journey at Zhejiang University.